Simpel114/Tanegashima-launch-site/README.md

 # Tanegashima-launch-site
-This adds launch site tanegashima to the Sol mod
+This mod adds tanegashima launch site.
+It's using mtev1 for gameplay purposes